Cassoulet is a traditional French white bean stew from the south of France, known for its slow cooking and comforting character.

 Ingredients

-- 200 g dried white kidney beans, or dried cannellini beans or Great Northern beans [1 cup]
+- 200 g dried white kidney beans, or cannellini or Great Northern, (1 cup)

 - Water for soaking